spdx/spdx-spec/chapters/snippet-information.md

 - the SPDX document creator has intentionally provided no information (no meaning should be implied by doing so).

 If license information for more than one license is contained in the snippet or if the license information offers a choice of licenses, then each of the choices should be listed as a separate entry.
+If the License Information in Snippet field is not present for a snippet, it implies an equivalent meaning to `NOASSERTION`.
 The metadata for the license information in snippet field is shown in Table 57.

 **Table 57 — Metadata for the license information in snippet field**